David-ORiordan/Dental-Practice-Database/README.md

 A relational database was created based on the narrative prompt found in the Narrative.pdf file.
 The database's relations satisfy the criteria for being in the first, second, and third normal form.
 The database adheres to Codd's Rules, with the Codd's_Rule.pdf file offering evidence as to how this was demonstrated.
+Through the database, users can view information such as patients’ details, upcoming appointments, the cost of various procedures, and details of payments made and of outstanding bills.
 An image of the Entity Relationship Diagram (ERD) can be found in the Relational_Schema.pdf file.
 Further details of the database can be found in the Project_Report.pdf file.